rit-sse/governing-docs/constitution.md

 ### Committees
 Committees may be formed to delegate responsibility for tasks within the Society.
-The internal structure of committees shall be specified in the Primary Officer’s Policy.
-Committee Heads shall be appointed by Primary Officers, and shall be listed in the Primary Officers’ Policy each year.
+The internal structure of committees shall be specified in the Primary Officer's Policy.
+Committee Heads shall be appointed by Primary Officers, and shall be listed in the Primary Officers' Policy each year.
 No committee may have more than one Head at any time.

 #### Committee Heads
 Committee Heads are leaders that handle tasks and responsibilities related to a specific committee of the Society.
-The responsibilities and goals of each Committee Head are also listed in the Primary Officers’ Policy.
+The responsibilities and goals of each Committee Head are also listed in the Primary Officers' Policy.

 Committee Head appointments terminate with the period of office of the primary officers who chose them.